Crypto-ch4r/Crypto-ch4r/README.md

 ### Hi there 👋

 The name's Juan Carlos, but you can call me with any of those names or you can just call me Charlie.
 I am a 21 y.o Computer Systems Engineering Student with a degree as a programming technician.
-My goal is to be a frontend and backend developer. :computer: <br>
+My goal is to be a **frontend and backend developer** and my GitHub profile will witness it! :computer: :sparkles: <br>

 I hope you find what you're looking for here at my git profile.
 Wanna know more about me?
 Sure!
 Here 'ya go: